clemensjur/SimpleJS/README.md

 ### TODO
 - [ ] Fix recursion issue in components
 - [ ] Add functionality for subfolders in the components directory
+- [ ] Add templates folder for already prepared components to be ready to use
+- [x] Add functionality for a HTML element to have multiple components associated with it